ethereum/EIPs/EIPS/eip-simpletoken.md

 ****Examples****

-The third party calls the user's token transaction`(transferForm)`,
+The third party calls the user's token transaction ([ERC-20](./eip-20.md), transferForm),

-Judges whether the receiving address is safe `(safeTransferForm)`,
+Judges whether the receiving address is safe ([ERC-721](./eip-721.md), safeTransferForm),

-permit extension for signed approvals `(ERC-2612,``permit)`
+permit extension for signed approvals ([ERC-2612](./eip-2612.md), permit),

-authorizes the distribution of the user's own assets`(approve, allowance)`,
+authorizes the distribution of the user's own assets (ERC-20, approve, allowance),

-and adds the transfer hook function. `(ERC-777, hook)`
+and adds the transfer hook function. ([ERC-777](./eip-777.md), hook)

 The above work should be handled by the user's smart contract wallet, rather than the token contract itself.

-## Forwards Compatibility
+## Backwards Compatibility

-As mentioned in the beginning, this EIP is forward compatible with ERC-20.
+As mentioned in the beginning, this EIP is forward compatible with [ERC-20](./eip-20.md).
 ERC-20 is backward compatible with this EIP.

 ## Reference Implementation